quicwg/base-drafts/draft-ietf-quic-recovery.md

 # Design of the QUIC Transmission Machinery

-All transmissions in QUIC are sent with a packet-level header, which indicates an encryption level and includes a packet sequence number (referred to below as a packet number).
+All transmissions in QUIC are sent with a packet-level header, which indicates the encryption level and includes a packet sequence number (referred to below as a packet number).
 The encryption level indicates the packet number space, as described in {{QUIC-TRANSPORT}}.
 Packet numbers never repeat within a packet number space for the lifetime of a